-At the turn of the 20th Century, Vanity Fair magazine was particularly famous for its witty caricatures of celebrities and notable public figures.
-British artist Leslie Matthew ‘Spy’ Ward created this caricature of Frederic Abernathy Coleman for the 6 Nov 1907 edition.
-Coleman was a journalist and motoring enthusiast who popularised the use of the White Steam car in England.
+At the turn of the 20th Century, Vanity Fair magazine was famous for its witty caricatures of celebrities and notable public figures.
+British artist Leslie ‘Spy’ Ward (1851-1922) painted this caricature – part of the Men of the Day series; No. 1091, ‘Steam’ – depicting Frederic Abernathy Coleman (d.1931) for the 6 November, 1907 edition.
+Coleman was a journalist and motoring enthusiast who popularised the use of White steam cars in England.

 This caricature is painted in gouache, a medium particularly sensitive to water.
 It had been fully adhered to a non-archival mount and backing board which had caused discolouration.
 There were also extensive foxing spots probably due to mould present in the framing materials.